Brandcraf06/SoulsEgg/README.md

-Souls Egg is a mod who add an item usable for spawn eggs crafting
+Souls Egg is a mod that add an item usable for spawn eggs crafting